11 ways to get from Antigua to Lake Atitlan

 From Panajachel, you can easily take a boat trip or private taxi to any of the other lake villages, such as San Marcos or San Pedro.

-Shuttles from Antigua usually leave at 5:30 am, 8:00 am, 12:30 pm, and 4 pm every day.
-Trip time usually is between 2 and a half to three hours.
+Shuttles from Antigua typically depart at 5:30 am, 8:00 am, 12:30 pm, and 4:00 pm daily.
+Trip time is usually between 2.5 and 3 hours.

 Note: They will only pick up passengers located at central hotels.

-Getting from Antigua to Guatemala Private Shuttle Bus
+Getting from Antigua to Guatemala: Private Shuttle Bus

 If you don’t mind paying additional fees, you can also request a private transfer with the same companies that offer shared shuttle transport.
 Book in advance, wait for your hotel pickup and be on your way to Lake Atitlan, Guatemala.